aerofight/TrafficSim/README.md

 # TrafficSim
-Simulating Traffic to learn OOP
+A simulation of traffic and transportation networks in order to learn python and OOP.